CROWDLAB: Simple and effective algorithms to handle data labeled by multiple annotators

 cleanlab.multiannotator (shown further below).
 On real-world data, this one line of code produces significantly better estimates for all 3 tasks than existing solutions (see figure below).
 This post describes how the underlying algorithms work, and why they are so effective.

-Developing accurate estimates involved substantial research detailed in the CROWDLAB paper: Utilizing supervised models to infer consensus labels and their quality from data with multiple annotators.
+Developing accurate estimates involved substantial research detailed in our paper: CROWDLAB: Supervised learning to infer consensus labels and quality scores for data with multiple annotators.
 Our paper extensively benchmarks CROWDLAB against popular methods on real multi-annotator datasets, and contains more details about the above figure plus many others that show CROWDLAB estimates are also better than existing solutions for other datasets.

 How do I use CROWDLAB?